Psychology 002 - Biological Psychology » Spring 2022 » Neurons Quiz

 Maritza saw that the softball was coming toward her, so she moved her hand to catch it.
 What neuron helped process the ball's visual image and plan the appropriate hand movement to catch it?

-A. motor neuron
+A. presynaptic neuron

 Question #9